 What people, circumstances, and influences did the Holy Spirit use to move you from your former thoughts to your current convictions?

 There were a number of people who influenced me including pastors, authors, and friends.
-I would say that at the beginning Tim Keller’s study on Galatians began to open my eyes.
+I would say that the beginning Tim Keller’s study on Galatians began to open my eyes.

 What do you see as the relationship of Biblical Counseling to the local church?